dgroup/lazylead/.docs/accuracy.md

                         }
                        ');
     ```
-    Yes, for task scheduling we are using [cron](https://crontab.guru).
+    Yes, for task scheduling we are using [cron](https://crontab.guru) here, but you may use other scheduling types from [rufus-scheduler](https://github.com/jmettraux/rufus-scheduler).

 4. Once you changed `./ll.db`, please restart the container using `docker-compose -f .github/tasks.yml restart`
     ```bash